Sparktan24/react-todo-app/README.md

 "React todo app" is a website where you can add, edit and delete tasks:

 - Create tasks in a list
-- Edit them.
+- Edit elements of the list.
-- Delete them.
+- Delete elements of the list.

 ## 🛠 Built With <a name="built-with"></a>